Plastic Surgery Interactive Resource

 Face it.
 Surgeons Get Paid To Operate.

-In my local practice environment, I have amongst the longest cosmetic surgery consultations.
-This has been the source of grief between prior office mates and myself (I am now in solo practice).
+In my local practice environment, I have amongst the longest cosmetic surgery consultations and I meet all my potential surgical patients personally.
+This has been the source of grief between prior office mates and me (I am now in solo practice).
 Most of my prior office mates were primarily fixated on the bottom line.
-Many plastic surgeons simply do not make the time to talk with their potential surgical patients for more than a few minutes.
-This makes it pretty hard to figure a patient's motivations or expectations.
-I don't claim to have a 100% success rate, but the majority of my patients are happy.
+Many plastic surgeons simply do not make the time to talk with their potential patients for more than a few minutes.
+This makes it pretty hard to figure a patient's options, motivations or expectations.
+I don't claim to have a 100% success rate, but the vast majority of my patients are happy.
 Then again if I get the impression that a patient is set up for disappointment, I will not recommend surgery.

 Being one of the few that will lose money in recommending against an operation makes me pretty unusual in my locale.
 To many of the surgeons practicing in Southern California, this is akin to heresy.
-I figure having predominantly happy patients makes my patient referral rate very high.
-My practice grows by patient and physician referrals and internet referrals.
-I have decreased to the point of near elimination advertising as such.
+I look at this as having integrity and proving myself trustworthy.
+Having predominantly happy patients makes my patient referral rate very high.
+My practice grows by referrals.
+I do very little advertising compared to other surgeons.

 Be Very Careful Of Looking Too Hard

-When a surgeon says he doesn't feel that he can help you, it is not the end of the world.
-It does complicate things for you however.
-You have to worry that if you see another surgeon and he offers surgery, that he may be simply operating for the money.
-I have had patients for whom I recommended other than what they wanted.
-Some have some back after they had surgery elsewhere and they looked pretty awful.
+When an honest surgeon says he doesn't feel that he can help you, it is not the end of the world.
+It does complicate things a bit however.
+You have to worry that if another surgeon offers you surgery, that he may be simply operating for the money.
+I have had patients for whom I recommended other than what they said they wanted.
+Some have come back after they had surgery elsewhere and looked pretty awful.
 Sometimes I can fix these things, but not always.
-In Southern California, there are so many plastic surgeons that even a poor surgical candidate will find one willing to operate if they look long enough.
-Just be careful.
+In Southern California, there are so many plastic surgeons that even a poor surgical candidate will find one willing to operate if he or she keeps looking.
+Caveat emptor.

 MAIN